Popax21/synaTudor/README.md

 CORRUPTED FIRMWARE, BYPASSES OF HOST SECURITY, AND VULNERABILITIES IN THE CODE.
 USE AT YOUR OWN RISK.

+**NOTE: The project should be fully functional right now, contrary to its earlier state.
+If there are any issues, please report them.**

 ## Structure
 This project is split over multiple folders, all providing different parts of the functionality: